Five questions for Britain and Europe after Brexit vote

 EU leaders and the heads of EU institutions in Brussels have delivered statements that broadly stress a mantra of Three Rs: Regret - at losing nearly a fifth of the EU economy and more of its military and global clout; Respect - for the will of the British people; and Resolve - to keep the other 27 together.
 They also reminded Britain that it remains a full member for the time being, with all the rights and obligations that entails.

+Foreign ministers of the bloc's six founders, Germany, France, Italy and the Benelux trio, meet in Berlin on Saturday morning.
 EU "sherpa" advisers to the leaders meet in Brussels at 2:30 p.m.
 (1230 GMT) on Sunday, when a Spanish general election will also affect EU business.
-On Monday, EU summit chair Donald Tusk and French President Francois Hollande meet in Paris at 11 a.m. and then travel to Berlin to meet German Chancellor Angela Merkel and Italian Prime Minister Matteo Renzi at 3 p.m.
+On Monday, EU summit chair Donald Tusk and French President Francois Hollande will meet in Paris and then travel to Berlin to meet German Chancellor Angela Merkel and Italian Prime Minister Matteo Renzi.

-Jean-Claude Juncker, who leads the EU's executive Commission which will negotiate the details of a deal with Britain, plans a meeting of its college of national commissioners for Monday.
-Britain's commissioner, Cameron ally Jonathan Hill, resigned on Saturday.
-It was untenable to keep a key portfolio overseeing financial services, a battleground of the Brexit negotiations.
-Cameron has left it to his own successor to decide how to use the Commission seat Britain is entitled to until it leaves.
+Jean-Claude Juncker, who leads the EU's executive Commission which will negotiate the details of a deal with Britain, plans a meeting of its college of 28 national commissioners for Monday.

+Britain's commissioner, close Cameron ally Jonathan Hill, faces being stripped of his sensitive portfolio overseeing banks and financial services.
+He may choose to resign.
+That would allow a new British premier to appoint someone else to the Commission, albeit for a limited period until Britain leaves.

 EU leaders meet in Brussels for a 24-hour summit starting at 5 p.m. on Tuesday.
 EU officials expect Cameron to report on the vote and what Britain will do next over dinner, then go home.
 Tusk will chair a meeting on Wednesday of the remaining 27, a format that will become familiar in the coming divorce talks.